-Exploring Alcohol, Drug Use & Wellbeing
+Exploring Alcohol, Gambling, Drug Use, & Wellbeing

-Students will explore how and why people use alcohol and drugs and the impact that use can have on a person's health and wellbeing.
+Students will explore how and why people use alcohol and drugs or spend too much time gambling, and the impact that use can have on a person's health and wellbeing.
 The course will explore treatment options, strategies to cope with lapse or relapse and resources and information about services that are available to support and improve health outcomes.